protoshock/Server-Files/README.md

 You can either run it directly if  you clone this repo or use Docker

 # Required Modules:
-- npm i socket.io
+- socket.io
-- npm i node-gzip
+- node-gzip
-- npm i express
+- express
+These can be installed just by typing npm i or yarn i depending on your package manager

 > [!NOTE]
 > If you’re running this on Docker there is no need to install these dependencies